integrations/terraform-provider-github/website/docs/index.html.markdown

 * `anonymous`: (Optional) Authenticate without a token.
 When `anonymous` is true, the provider will not be able to access resources that require authentication.
 Setting to true will lead the GitHub provider to work in an anonymous mode with the corresponding API [rate limits](https://developer.github.com/v3/#rate-limiting).
 Defaults to `false`.

+* `id`: (Computed) This is the ID of the target GitHub organization which is being managed.
+The value of this is set by provider based on the name specified in `organization`.